ossf/scorecard/docs/checks.md

 **Remediation steps**
 - Integrate the project with OSS-Fuzz by following the instructions [here](https://google.github.io/oss-fuzz/).

+## License

+Risk: `Low` (possible impediment to security review)

+This check tries to determine if the project has published a license.
+It works by checking standard locations for a file named according to common conventions for licenses.

+A license can give users information about how the source code may or may not be used.
+The lack of a license will impede any kind of security review or audit and creates a legal risk for potential users.

+This check will detect files in the top-level directory with any combination of the following names and extensions:`LICENSE`, `LICENCE`, `COPYING`, `COPYRIGHT` and .html, .txt, .md.
+It will also detect these files in a directory named `LICENSES`.
+(Files in a `LICENSES` directory are typically named as their [SPDX](https://spdx.org/licenses/) license identifier followed by an appropriate file extension, as described in the [REUSE](https://reuse.software/spec/) Specification.)

+**Remediation steps**
+- Determine [which license](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) to apply to your project.
+- Create the license in a .txt, .html, or .md file named LICENSE or COPYING, and place it in the top-level directory.
+- Alternately, create a `LICENSE` directory and add license files with a name that matches your [SPDX license identifier](https://spdx.dev/ids/).

 ## Maintained

 Risk: `High` (possibly unpatched vulnerabilities)